awesome-patent-mining/TFH_Annotated_Dataset/README.md

 | measurement        | one entity acts as a way to measure the other entity        | This provides a relative **permeance** of at least **1000**  |
 | other              | not belongs to the above types                              | Then, **MR resistance estimate** during polishing step is calculated from **S value** and K value |

 There are 1010 patent abstracts with 3,996 sentences in this corpus .
-We use a web-based annotation tool named *Brat*[1] for data labeling, and the annotated data is saved in '.ann' format.
-The benefit of 'ann' is that you can display and manipulate the annotated data once TFH_Annotated_Dataset.zip is unzipped in the corresponding repository of Brat, here we provide a demo as shown in Fig. 1.
+We use a web-based annotation tool named *Brat*[2] for data labeling, and the annotated data is saved in '.ann' format.
+The benefit of 'ann' is that you can display and manipulate the annotated data once the TFH_Annotated_Dataset.zip is unzipped under corresponding repository of Brat, here we provide a demo as shown in Fig. 1, you can also visit the demo via [BRAT DEMO](http://121.36.92.58:8002).

 ![check ./image/brat_example.png if the image can't be loaded](./image/brat_example.png)